stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 3. In the Accounts table, click the account name.<br>
 The REST URL appears on the Details tab.

-### Authenticate Accounts
+### Authenticate an Account

-To authenticate an account you must have the application the account authenticates against.
+After an account has been created, you can authenticate an account given an input of a username or email and a password from the end-user.
+When authentication occurs, you are authenticating a user within a specific application against the application's account stores.
+That being said, the `application` resource is the starting point for authentication attempts.

 With the application, the account is authenticated by providing the username and password as follows:

 	require "stormpath-sdk"
 	...